mercyg/mercyg.github.io/README.md

 # Personal Portfolio

-This is my portfolio where I show case the project that I have been building so far.
+This folder is for my personal portfolio website.
+It has all my projects.